aman7797/IntegrationHelper/Ruby/README.md

 For local testing
 1. Open the Terminal.
 2. Go to the directory where the code is present.
-3. Run the code `ruby createorder.rb`
+3. Run the code `ruby Create Order.rb`

   > **Note :-** change the file name as per requirement.